stefan-kolb/nucleus/README.md

-app/adapters # The adapter implementations to communicate with the vendor's platforms, grouped by API version. app/api # Everything that is directly related to the RESTfulGrape API: entities, embedded helpers and the actual API version's definitions app/core # All other functionality used throughout the application, but rather unrelated to the Grape API: http requests, authentication, errors, etc. app/middleware # Rack middleware layers for authentication, request ids and logging app/models # The object classes that are to be maintained in the database: Vendor, Provider, Endpoint, ... bin # Binary startup files config # Configuration files for PaaSal and its adapters lib # Monkey patched classed, extensions and the gem definition files public # public directory for rack, hosts the swagger-ui files for the live API documentation schemas # Kwalify schemas, used to parse the configuration and load new vendors at startup scripts # Initialization scripts, bootstrapping rackup and shutdown hooks to cleanup the database spec # All rspec test suites
+app/adapters # The adapter implementations to communicate with the vendor's platforms, grouped by API version. app/api # Everything that is directly related to the RESTfulGrape API: entities, embedded helpers and the actual API version's definitions app/core # All other functionality used throughout the application, but rather unrelated to the Grape API: http requests, authentication, errors, etc. app/persistence # The persistence layer, including the DAOs and the entity's models (Vendor, Provider, Endpoint, ...) app/rack_middleware # Rack middleware layers for authentication, request ids and logging bin # Binary startup files and GIT__SSH env. agents config # Configuration files for PaaSal and its adapters doc # Generated YARD documentation lib # Files that are more related to the usage as gem lib/ext # Monkey patched classed and extensions lib/paasal # Gem version and the gem only AdapterResolver class lib/scripts # Initialization scripts, bootstrapping rackup and shutdown hooks to cleanup the database public # public directory for rack, hosts the swagger-ui files for the live API documentation schemas # Kwalify schemas, used to parse the configuration and load new vendors at startup spec # All rspec test suites tasks # Rake tasks, mostly related to generate tables and statistics wiki # Further documentation files
 ```

 ## Contributing